JimDesu/basis-lang/spec.md

 #s <- (SortedSet[NumberField:(Ord = ForwardOrd)])    ; constructor: annotated type
 ```

 Provision entries follow the uppercase-LHS binding form (&sect;9.4).
-When a signature carries two or more type variables bounded by the *same* class, an unqualified entry is ambiguous &mdash; a static error demanding qualification &mdash; and the entry's left-hand side takes a bracket-suffix naming the variable, the same brackets &sect;9.4 uses for per-parameter bindings:
+When a signature carries two or more type variables bounded by the *same* concept, an unqualified entry is ambiguous &mdash; a static error demanding qualification &mdash; and the entry's left-hand side takes a bracket-suffix naming the variable, the same brackets &sect;9.4 uses for per-parameter bindings:

 ```
 .cmd pairUp: (K:Ord) k, (V:Ord) v, Report 'rep = ...